kthpanor/vlxman/docs/opt_act.md

 \langle n | \hat{m}_\alpha | 0\rangle
 $$

-In VeloxChem, the rotatory strength is evaluated in the velocity gauge as given in the second expression.
+In VeloxChem, the rotatory strength is evaluated in the velocity gauge as given in the second expression, and it is thereby gauge-origin independent.

 **Python script**

 ```
 import veloxchem as vlx